What is Debt Trap?

 - Your loan application is rejected

 With easy finance available, a lot of people have become compulsive spenders.
 They easily fall prey to discounts, sales, etc. and end up buying things on EMIs.
-These EMIs on its own may not be a big amount, but when added, can be a significant amount, leaving less money to spend on other important things.
+These EMIs on their own may not be a big amount, but when added, they can be a significant amount, leaving less money to spend on other important things.

 If you see your total EMI amount exceed 50% of your income, it’s a red flag – you could be on your way to becoming a victim of a debt trap.

 Your fixed expenses are more than 70% of your income

 EMI is not the only financial obligation; there are other fixed expenses you need to take care of every month.
 These expenses include rent, school fees, electricity bills, etc. Ideally, your fixed financial obligations-to-income ratio should not be more than 50%; if it exceeds 70% of your income, it’s a warning sign that you are slowly getting caught in a debt trap.
 Experts insist that you need at least 30% of your income for other expenses and to meet your financial goals.

 It’s so easy to purchase goods by swiping your credit card – buy what you want without worrying about paying for it upfront.
 But, if you find yourself in a situation where you’ve maxed out your credit card limits, it’s time to take a pause and rethink your financial standing – you could be in a debt trap.

 If you are repaying too many loans at different times of the month, it can be not only exhausting, but also you may be putting yourself at risk of defaulting.
 Additionally, you may be losing a lot of money by paying interest on so many loans.